 We recommend using the Kubespray project to deploy a cluster.
 Kubespray uses Ansible to make the deployment of a Kubernetes cluster easy.

-- Three hosts serving as a redundant control plane (aka master)/etcd instances
+- Three hosts acting as redundant control plane (also known as master) and etcd instances

-- One host to serve as Kubernetes worker node to host provider leases.
+- One host functioning as a Kubernetes worker node to host provider leases

 Additional Cluster Sizing Considerations